linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 where  $x$  is the specified value for the random variable.
 For the input cumulative, there is a choice of TRUE-cumulative probability distribution and FALSE-probability mass function.
 Select TRUE.

-For example, suppose that a life insurance company has estimated that the value of its high-yield corporate bond portfolio is normally distributed with an expected value of  $10 million and a standard deviation of$ 7 million.
-What is the probability that the portfolio value will be less than or equal to $14 million?
+For example, suppose that a life insurance company has estimated that the value of its high-yield corporate bond portfolio is normally distributed with an expected value of  \$10 million and a standard deviation of\$ 7 million.
+What is the probability that the portfolio value will be less than or equal to \$14 million?
 In this example, the mean is used for the expected value.
-The value for x in this example is $14 million.
+The value for x in this example is \$14 million.
 Then the entry would be

 ```prolog
 =norm.dist(14,10,4,TRUE).
 ```

 The cumulative probability returned by Excel would be  $71.61\%$ .
-This is the probability of getting a value that is less than $14 million.
+This is the probability of getting a value that is less than \$14 million.

-If the insurance company wants to know the probability of realizing a portfolio value greater than  $14 million, then it is calculated by subtracting from \(100\%$  the probability of getting a value that is less than \)14 million.
-That is, the probability of realizing a value greater than $14 million is  $23.39\%$  (100% - 71.61%).
+If the insurance company wants to know the probability of realizing a portfolio value greater than  \$14 million, then it is calculated by subtracting from \(100\%$  the probability of getting a value that is less than \)14 million.
+That is, the probability of realizing a value greater than \$14 million is  $23.39\%$  (100% - 71.61%).

-Suppose that the insurance company wants to know the probability of realizing a value between  $9 million and$ 14 million.
-This is done by subtracting the probability of realizing a value less than or equal to $14 million (71.61%) from the probability of realizing a value less than or equal to $9 million.
+Suppose that the insurance company wants to know the probability of realizing a value between  \$9 million and\$ 14 million.
+This is done by subtracting the probability of realizing a value less than or equal to \$14 million (71.61%) from the probability of realizing a value less than or equal to \$9 million.
 To find the latter value, we use

 ```txt
 =norm.dist(9,10,4,TRUE),